 We interviewed 16 experts (Table~\ref{tab:Interviewees}), including 13 male and 3 female experts.
 Educational backgrounds included PhD ($n=7$), master's ($n=6$), or bachelor's degrees ($n=3$).
 Interviewed experts were spread across a range of seniority levels, with 0--5 years of work experience ($n = 3$), 6--10 years of work experience ($n = 7$), 11--15 years of work experience ($n = 3$), and 16+ years of work experience ($n = 3$).
 Experts were affiliated with universities ($n=6$), independent research institutions ($n=7$), government ($n=1$), an AI company ($n=1$), and other organization ($n=1$).
 Institutions were based in the U.S. ($n=14$), Germany ($n=1$), and unspecified ($n=1$).

-\subsection{Sample: Human uplift studies}
+\subsubsection{Sample: Human uplift studies}

 Experts had completed or were, at the time of interview, conducting between 1 and 6 LLM human uplift studies, with most working on just one ($n=10$).
 We discussed 16 distinct studies total, including those published ($n=9$), under review ($n=4$), and not-expected-to-be-published due to proprietary or security concerns ($n=3$).
 Studies focused primarily on biology/biological risk ($n=6$), with others spanning software engineering, cybersecurity, medicine, social sciences, and other domains.
 Seven studies aimed to evaluate, in some capacity, the potential for LLM systems to enable worst-case misuse risks by an attacker or threat actor.
 Most research teams included domain experts ($n=12$); and half included social scientists ($n=8$).
 All studies except one were randomized controlled trials with at least two arms (LLM access vs. control) ($n=15$).
-Sample sizes ranged from under 20 to nearly 5000 participants (median=110), with only three studies exceeding 1000 participants.
-Recruitment primarily used convenience sampling through partner organizations, social media, or targeted outreach.
+Sample sizes in discussed uplift studies ranged from under 20 to nearly 5000 participants ($\texttt{median}=110$), with only three studies exceeding 1000 participants.
+Studies recruited participants primarily via convenience sampling through partner organizations, social media, or targeted outreach.